 We often take our kidneys for granted and yet it is the two bean shaped organs that filter large amounts of waste from the blood in the body which results in the byproduct we call urine.
 The kidneys also play a vital role in regulating the amount of fluid that is present in the body and even produce hormones.
 Dandelion juice and dandelion tea have been proven to be effective in the treatment of kidney stones because they dissolve such stones naturally and increase the frequency of urination.
 Its inherent kidney cleansing properties are quite powerful and that’s why health experts recommend including dandelion greens in your daily diet.

-Replace your favorite soda with dandelion tea and you’ll feel the difference in no time.
-Dandelion tea helps rid the body of extra water which is very useful especially when water retention has been diagnosed as a health concern.
-On the other hand, this tea has been proven to spike up one’s endurance levels and this means that you can pack in some extra rounds at the gym which also directly has a positive impact on one’s body and health.
+Replace your favorite soda with dandelion tea, and you’ll feel the difference in no time.
+Dandelion tea helps rid the body of extra water, which is very useful especially when water retention has been diagnosed as a health concern.
+On the other hand, this tea has been proven to spike up one’s endurance levels.
+This means that you can pack in some extra rounds at the gym which also directly has a positive impact on one’s body and health.
 Nutritionists recommend drinking dandelion tea as a part of a diet which is low in calories and nutrient rich.

 The Edible Plant

 All parts of the dandelion plant including the flowers, leaves and roots are edible and can be consumed without any side-effects.
 However, it is recommended that people who have a general allergy to flowers like marigold, chamomile and ragweed should avoid consuming the dandelion entirely.
 Pregnant and nursing women should speak to a medical practitioner first before consuming dandelion, to make sure that they do not suffer any adverse reactions later.